-The output enabling gates for data path and interface control use a variety of the P1, P2 and P3 pulses.
+The output enabling gates for data path and interface control use a variety of the P1, P2, and P3 pulses.
 The pulses are enabled singularly or in combination by specific U WORD control bits to provide the several CLK signals noted.
 The pulse signals are also provided directly for generation of other CLK signals in the basic (STATUS) and expansion (KE11-E, KE11-F, KT11-D) processor.
 Note that any end (enabled) CLK signal must have only one gate (H series) between the pulse signals (P1, P2, P3) and the end CLK signal; this prevents excessive clock skew.

-Continuance of clock cycles, one after another, is determined by the end of cycle signal, K4-2 RECLK H, and the data input signal to the IDLE flip-flop.
-If a new clock cycle (microword, machine state) is to begin, the IDLE flip-flop data input is inactive (a high logic level); the CLK flip-flop data input is therefore the inverse (74H00 gate at E73, output pin 03) and the CLK flip-flop is clocked to the one state.
+Continuance of clock cycles, one after another, is determined by the End of Cycle signal, K4-2 RECLK H, and the data input signal to the IDLE flip-flop.
+If a new clock cycle (microword, machine state) is to begin, the IDLE flip-flop data input is inactive (a high logic level); the CLK flip-flop data input is therefore the inverse (74H00 gate at E73, output pin 03), and the CLK flip-flop is clocked to the 1 state.
 This begins the pulse forming and delay sequences already noted.
-If a next clock cycle is not to begin, the IDLE flip-flop data input is active (a low logic level) and the flip-flop is clocked to the one state; the CLK flip-flop is not clocked to the one state and no pulse forming occurs.
-Conditions to halt the clock are noted upon the inputs to the 74H53 gate at E77; the most usual input would be the U WORD control signal K2-8 CLKOFF (1) H. Note that the U WORD is clocked by the last pulse transition of the halting clock cycle, the machine halts in the beginning of the next microword and awaits timing signals.
+If a next clock cycle is not to begin, the IDLE flip-flop data input is active (a low logic level) and the flip-flop is clocked to the 1 state; the CLK flip-flop is not clocked to the 1 state and no pulse forming occurs.
+Conditions to halt the clock are noted on the inputs to the 74H53 gate at E77; the most common input would be the U WORD control signal K2-8 CLKOFF (1) H. Note that the U WORD is clocked by the last pulse transition of the halting clock cycle, the machine halts in the beginning of the next microword and awaits timing signals.

 The restarting of the clock is effected by the combination logic on the set input of the CLK flip-flop.
-This input has interlocking signals from the CLK pulse forming logic and IDLE flip-flop to insure that the clock restarts without partial pulses and that the clock is completely off before restart.
+This input has interlocking signals from the CLK pulse forming logic and IDLE flip-flop to ensure that the clock restarts without partial pulses and that the clock is completely off before restart.
 The actual restart inputs provide for a fast direct restart for data transfer situations (K4-6 B SSYN H input) and a combination of lower priority (time wise) restarts.
-Usual to each of these restart inputs is the enabling conditions for the restart condition and the restart signal.
-An additional control flip-flop, MCLK, is provided for singular, manual operation.
-This flip-flop function in parallel with the CLK flip-flop to generate the beginning transition to the pulse forming logic.
-It does this as a function of Maintenance Console switch activation (KM-2 MCLK L).
-The IDLE flip-flop is not directly affected by this manual operation mode, the CLK flip-flop is effectively disabled with neither its data or set inputs enabled.
-Details of Maintenance Console interaction are available in Paragraph 7.3 of this manual.
+Common to each of these restart inputs are the enabling conditions for the restart condition and the restart signal.

+An additional control flip-flop, MCLK, is provided for single clock manual operation.
+This flip-flop functions in parallel with the CLK flip-flop and generates the beginning transition to the pulse forming logic.
+It does this as a function of maintenance console switch activation (KM-2 MCLK L).
+The IDLE flip-flop is not directly affected by this manual operation mode.
+The CLK flip-flop is affectively disabled with neither its data or set inputs enabled.
+Details of maintenance console interaction are contained in Paragraph 7.3 of this manual.